Skip to content

 Taxable all of them

 How much does the government spend on collecting these taxes?
-The CRA is one of the larger government departments, and there must be a great amount of money spent on calculation of who owes what and collection of that money (in most cases), but what if all government benefits were effectively tax-free?
+The CRA is one of the larger government departments.
+A significant amount of money must be spent on determining who owes what.
+There are also costs involved in collecting that money in most cases.
+But what if all government benefits were effectively tax-free?

 It is already being done with some benefits, why are some taxed then?
-I realize things like CPP payments, EI Payments and such being untaxed would take a big chunk out of the Government’s income stream, but if the Government simply paid less, would it not end up being the same thing?
+CPP payments and EI Payments contribute significantly to the Government's income stream.
+I realize if they were untaxed, it would take a big chunk out of this stream.
+However, if the Government simply paid less, would it not end up being the same thing?
 There must be a way to make this all a zero sum game (i.e. the Government gets to keep their money, but folks still get their benefits as well).

-You give out money, and then you must figure out a way to take it back because you think the recipients didn’t deserve that much, seems a very odd way to do business (in my opinion), isn’t it?
-Yes I am being a little simplistic in my statements, but why must it be some complex an argument?
+You give out money.
+Then you must figure out a way to retrieve it.
+You think the recipients didn't deserve that much.
+This seems a very odd way to do business (in my opinion), isn't it?
+Yes, I am being a little simplistic in my statements, but why must it be some complex argument?

 Feel Free to Comment